+Figure 6.1.1-1: Example scenario that gNB has multiple candidate satellite backhauls

+For such scenario, the gNB may use different CP Transport Layer Information for different satellite backhaul on N2 interface.
+The AMF determines the Satellite backhaul category (i.e. GEO, MEO, LEO or OTHERSAT) based on local configuration gNB ID and CP Transport Layer Information used by the gNB on N2 interface.

+NOTE 2: It is assumed that N2 and N3 interfaces of a gNB use the same satellite backhaul at a certain time.

+NOTE 3: For the deployment that gNB use same CP Transport Layer Information for different satellite backhauls, it’s assumed that the AMF will be updated by OAM with the latest satellite backhaul type of a gNB when the gNB switches to a different satellite backhaul.

 Awareness of QoS changes is needed to adapt this Rel-17 solution to the dynamic delay requirement in Rel-18.
 That awareness of variable delay can be obtained by re-using the capability for the SMF to request QoS monitoring from the UPF that is specified in clause 5.33.3.3 of TS 23.501 [2].